Developer API

 action: "app_set_data", body: { data_enc }

-Pass a stable app_tag at handshake (e.g. "acme").
-On reinstall or a new device, the phone re-locates the same record by (app_tag, svc_id) and re-encrypts the filekey to your new key.
-Without an app_tag, each session creates a new record.
+On reinstall or a new device, the phone re-locates the same record by user and svc_id, then re-encrypts the filekey to your new public key. sign_pk and enc_pk identify the current connection, not the stored record.

 By design, app_set_data creates no revision (to preserve forward secrecy).
 The filekey lives in memory only; after an app restart, re-request authorization from the phone.